What Is Regenerative Medicine?

 - Problems of the shoulder including osteoarthritis, partial rotator cuff tears, bursitis.

-In the procedure, the physician will aspirate adipose (fatty) tissue.
+In the procedure, the physician will aspirate tissue to harvest some of your cells.
 Because your own cells are used, the procedure is considered to be “autologous point-of-care.”
 Platelet-rich plasma is obtained from your blood.
 The combination of these two are injected into the painful joint.